monad-systems/hadrians-wall/README.md

 Here is the motivation: https://github.com/snowleopard/hadrian/issues/348

 We will be mainly using this site as a pre-merge stat tracker.
-So we need to extract data from daily builds & tests output, analyze them in backend and save the computed metadata somewhere, and let nodejs server to retrieve build's metadata and display nicely in front-end side, preferably with some visualization.
+So we need to extract data from daily builds & tests output, analyze them in backend and save the computed metadata somewhere, and let python server to retrieve build's metadata and display nicely in front-end side, preferably with some visualization.

 **Contributions & Comments are highly appreciated!**